naja-js/naja/CONTRIBUTING.md

 ### General guidelines

-- Please open pull requests from specific branches against `master`.
+- Please open pull requests from specific branches against `main`.
 Open a separate pull request for each requested change or bugfix.
 - More smaller, dedicated commits with concise commit messages are better than a big messy one with a lot of changes.
 Each commit should be usable on its own, with working code and passing tests (see below).
 - Describe as clearly as possible your intent and the reasoning behind the proposed changes.
 Provide links to related issues if there are any.
 - Cover the proposed changes with tests: add new tests for features and regression tests for bugfixes.